simchazyman/simchazyman/README.md

 # 👋 Hi, I'm Simcha Zyman

 Welcome to my GitHub profile!
-This page showcases a selection of projects I’ve developed to demonstrate my skills and experience to potential employers and collaborators.
+Here on this GitHub account, you will find a selection of projects I’ve developed to showcase my skills and experience to potential employers and collaborators.

-Each project highlights different technologies and concepts I’ve worked with throughout my learning and coursework.
+Each project demonstrates different technologies and concepts I’ve worked with during my studies and personal learning.

-Feel free to explore the repositories below to see my work in detail.
+Feel free to browse through the repositories to learn more about my work.